A Shape Dynamics Tutorial: Introduction

 Part~\ref{RelationalFieldTheory} deals with the more advanced framework of field theory.
-The first Section (\ref{ADM-WDW}) contains useful background material on the Hamiltonian formulation of General Relativity due to Arnowitt, Deser and Misner.
-This is helpful to make connection, in the following sections, to GR.
-Section~\ref{RWRsection} details (in my more modern language) a series of results due to Barbour, O'Murchadha, Foster, Anderson, and Kelleher.
-These results are quite striking: they show that the principles of relational field theory alone are sufficient to derive GR, the general and special relativity principles, the universality of the light cone, Maxwell's electromagnetism, the gauge principle and Yang--Mills theory.
-Section~\ref{YorksMethodSection} is again background material: it presents York's method for the solution of the initial-value problem in GR.
-This provides an important input for the formulation of Shape Dynamics.
-The last Section of this Part, \ref{ExtendedRWR}, deals with work I have done together with E.~Anderson, and finally makes the connection from relational field theory to Shape Dynamics, showing that it arises uniquely from the principles of relational field theory and the Mach--Poincar\'e principle.
+Section~\ref{RWRsection} details (in a modern language) a series of results due to Barbour, O'Murchadha, Foster, Anderson, and Kelleher.
+These are striking results: they show that the principles of relational field theory alone are sufficient to derive GR, the general and special relativity principles, the universality of the light cone, Maxwell's electromagnetism, the gauge principle and Yang--Mills theory.
+Section~\ref{YorksMethodSection} contains more background material: it presents York's method for the solution of the initial-value problem in GR.
+This provides an important input for the formulation of SD.
+Section \ref{ExtendedRWR} deals with work I have done together with E.~Anderson, and finally makes the connection from relational field theory to SD.
+The latter is shown to arise from the principles of relational field theory and the Mach--Poincar\'e Principle.
+The final Section of this Part, number~\ref{CottonSquaredTheorySec}, describes the attempt to build a theory that incorporates the principles of relational field theory and assumes local scale invariance (also called \emph{conformal}, or \emph{Weyl} invariance) from the beginning (while in my derivation of SD local scale invariance emerges as a consistency requirements in the analysis of the constraints of the theory).
+Such a theory would implement both a local notion of duration (and therefore invariance under local time reparametrization) and conformal invariance.
+Interestingly, this theory proves to be inconsistent, leaving us with Shape Dynamics as the only viable candidate for a theory of evolving conformal geometry.
+As SD only has global reparametrization invariance and implies a preferred notion of simultaneity, we have to conclude that refoliation invariance and conformal invariance are dual and alternative to each other: they cannot be kept simultaneously.